maxxkrakoa/lineman-maven-plugin/README.md

 Using the plugin
 ----------------

-This plugin assumes that the web part of your project is placed in ``${basedir}/src/main/webapp`` and that there are the needed configuration files for Grunt and npm in this directory (Gruntfile.js, package.json and the config directory)
+This plugin by default assumes that the web part of your project is placed in ``${basedir}/src/main/webapp`` and that there are the needed configuration files for Grunt and npm in this directory (Gruntfile.js, package.json and the config directory).

 Insert the following into your ***pom.xml***